kuzzleio/sdk-csharp/doc/1/controllers/realtime/count/index.md

 code: true
 type: page
 title: CountAsync
-description: Counts subscribers for a subscription room.
+description: Returns the number of other connections sharing the same subscription.
 ---

 # CountAsync

-Counts the number of subscribers for a subscription room
+Returns the number of other connections sharing the same subscription.

 ## Arguments